Department of English

 Senior Departmental Examination

-Comprehensive examinations are set at the end of the senior year, in two four-hour parts on successive days.
+Comprehensive examinations are set at the end of the senior year, in two four-hour parts on consecutive days.
 The first day consists of 15 to 20 passages from the full range of genres, periods, and geographies taught in the department; students write about three.
 The second day poses questions on period, genre, and theory.

-Honors in English at graduation are computed according to the following percentages:
+Honors in English are computed at graduation according to the following percentages:

-- Departmentals (excluding the Junior Seminar) 50%
+- Departmental courses (excluding the Junior Seminar): 50%

-- Thesis 25%
+- Thesis: 25%

 - Junior Independent Work: 10% junior paper; 5% Junior Seminar